Explore the data and map solar energy

 In this raster, each cell represents a surface of 0.5 by 0.5 meters (about 1.6 by 1.6 feet).

-7. Click any cell.
+4. Click any cell.

 Pop-up for a raster cell

 A pop-up window appears.
 It contains a value that represents the elevation (in meters) of the selected raster cell.
-In the example, the highlighted cell has an elevation of about 89.9 meters (or 295 feet).
+In the example, the highlighted cell has an elevation of about 93.2 meters (or 305 feet).

-8. Close the pop-up.
-In the Contents pane, right-click DSM and choose Zoom To Layer.
+6. In the Contents pane, right-click DSM and choose Zoom To Layer.

-Zoom To Layer option for DSM layer
+Zoom To Layer option for the DSM layer

 The map navigates back to the full extent of the Glover Park neighborhood.